kanitw/kanitw.github.io/_posts/2012-03-15-kineticmath.md

 ---
 {% include JB/setup %}

-Addition and subtraction play a crucial role in mastering advanced math concepts such as algebra.
-However
+Addition and subtraction play a crucial role in mastering math concepts such as Algebra.
+Learning math through tons of text can be boring, abstract and ineffective.

-Learning math through tons of text is too boring, abstract and ineﬀective for kids.
+Kinetic math offer a fun and interactive way for kids to learn Math by playing a game with Microsoft Kinect.

-Kinetic Math use the gesture-based interface of Microsoft Kinect to teach kids addition via a kinesthetic, visual and engaging game.
+(A project from Human Computer Interaction & Design Studio at Stanford.)